 - Onchocerciasis (river blindness) - Affecting 37 million people - is a parasitic disease caused by a roundworm and is the world's second leading infectious cause of blindness.

-- Soil-transmitted helminths (3 types) - affecting 600-800 million people - are parasites found in the soil that can cause a wide range of problems such as diarrhoea, abdominal pain, anaemia and general weakness; severe infection can impair growth and cognitive development.
+- Soil-transmitted helminths (3 types) - affecting approximately 2 billion people - are parasites found in the soil that can cause a wide range of problems such as diarrhoea, abdominal pain, anaemia and general weakness; severe infection can impair growth and cognitive development.

-- Trachoma - affecting 40 million people - is an infectious eye disease, and the leading cause of global infectious blindness.
+- Trachoma - affecting an estimated 84 million people - is an infectious eye disease, and the leading cause of global infectious blindness.

-- Schistosomiasis (snail fever, also known as bilharzia) - affecting 200 million people - is caused by a parasitic worm; it can damage internal organs and, in children, impair growth and cognitive development.
+- Schistosomiasis (snail fever, also known as bilharzia) - affecting around 261 million people - is caused by a parasitic worm; it can damage internal organs and, in children, impair growth and cognitive development.

 The five major NTDs above are also called 'tool ready' as simple diagnostic tools exist for them, and safe inexpensive or free drugs are available, which can be distributed by trained non-medical staff.